nest/nestml/doc/pynestml_toolchain/back.rst

 C++ as well as many other languages does not support the apostrophe as a valid part of an identifier.
 Consequently, variables stated together with their differential order cannot be directly generated as C++ code.
-PyNestML solves this problem by implementing an on-demand transformation of names, executed whenever a variable is processed during code generation.
-In the case that the name of a generated element contains an invalid literal, PyNestML employs the *convertToCPPName* operation which prefixes a variable for each stated order by the letter *D*, cf. `Figure 3.13 <#fig3.13>`__, resulting in a valid C++ syntax.
+PyNESTML solves this problem by implementing an on-demand transformation of names, executed whenever a variable is processed during code generation.
+In the case that the name of a generated element contains an invalid literal, PyNESTML employs the *convertToCPPName* operation which prefixes a variable for each stated order by the letter *D*, cf. `Figure 3.13 <#fig3.13>`__, resulting in a valid C++ syntax.
 Moreover, as illustrated in `Figure 3.10 <#fig3.10>`__, generated code features